iidb/wing-docs/docs/p2/overview.md

 ```

 `Vector` has two types: constant and flat.
 If its type is flat, then it stores a normal array.
 If its type is constant, then it is a vector in which all the elements are the same.
 Physically it only stores one element.
-It is used for constants in the expressions, or nest loop join executors.
+It is used for constants in the expressions, or nested loop join executors.
 To create a vector, you need to pass the vector type (`VectorType::Flat` or `VectorType::Constant`), the element type (`LogicalType::FLOAT`, `LogicalType::STRING` and `LogicalType::INT`), and the number of elements of the vector.
 There is no validation information in `Vector`.
 It assumes that all the elements in `Vector` are valid and need to be calculated in expression evaluation.

 ## OutputSchema